Comparing Powers of Edge Ideals: Factoring monomials along odd cycles

 As one can see, there are now 8 consecutive ancillaries, which we can pair up in a new way, as shown below.
 New edges are highlighted in green (bolded in the second line).

 Now we have a third possible representation $q$ of this monomial.
-Note that $q = e_1^3 e_2 e_3 e_4^2 e_5^3 e_7^2$, and it is still true that $q=p=m$.
-As you can see, this monomial representation has one more edge than our original representation, which means that $m$ is not optimal. \end{ex}
+Note that $q = e_1^3 e_2 e_3 e_4^2 e_5^3 e_7^2$ and $q=p=m$.
+As you can see, this monomial representation has one more edge than our original representation, which means that $m$ is not optimal. \end{example}